gradio-app/gradio/guides/using_hugging_face_integrations.md

 You can use the existing Spaces to tweak the UI or combine multiple demos.
 Let's find how to do this!
 First, let's take a look at an existing demo that does background removal.

 This is a Gradio demo [already shared](https://huggingface.co/spaces/eugenesiow/remove-bg) by a community member.
 You can load an existing demo using `Interface` in a syntax similar to how it's done for the Inference API.
-It just takes two lines of code and with a prefix `spaces`.
+It just takes two lines of code and with the prefix `spaces`.

 ```python
 import gradio as gr